How high? Markets ramp up terminal rate pricing as inflation bites

 Dubbed the "terminal" rate, asset managers and borrowers have to take those levels into account in planning investment and funding decisions.
 They will ultimately determine whether policy tightening will end with a soft or hard landing for economies.

-In the U.S. Fed fund futures expiring in July 2023 are pricing in over 300 basis points of rate hikes to a terminal rate of around 3.8%, up from around 3% at the start of the month.
+In the United States, Fed fund futures are pricing in over 300 basis points of rate hikes, implying a terminal rate of around 3.9% in mid-2023, up from around 3% at the start of the month.
 FEDWATCH

-For the European Central Bank, money markets now price in over 290 basis points of hikes to put rates around 2.4% by February 2024, compared with around 1.5% at the start of the month.
+For the European Central Bank, money markets now price in around 290 basis points of hikes, to put rates around 2.4% by July 2023.
+This compares with a rise to 1.5% by early-2024, priced at the start of June.
 ECBWATCH

-At the Bank of England, traders are pricing in 255 bps of hikes by August 2023 that would put rates at 3.5%, compared with around 2.9% a week ago.
+At the Bank of England, traders are pricing in 260 bps of hikes by August 2023 that would put rates at 3.6%, compared with 2.9% a week ago.
 BOEWATCH

 The moves come as U.S. consumer prices accelerated in May and rose faster than expected in their largest annual increase in nearly 40-1/2 years, suggesting that the Federal Reserve could continue with its 50 basis point interest rate hikes at least through September.

-The moves are a stark contrast with May, when traders had cut their estimates on where the so-called terminal rate would peak as markets embraced the belief that inflation had peaked and the broader focus shifted to growth concerns.
+The moves are a stark contrast with May, when traders had cut estimates on where terminal rates would peak as markets embraced the belief that inflation had peaked and shifted their to economic growth concerns.

 "This whole problem was created by inflation, it has to be solved by inflation.
 Until there is a genuine slowdown in inflation momentum, I don't think anybody can rest easy," said Rohan Khanna, strategist at UBS.